What is iPhoneUI?

 Points of Interest

-I believe I have proved how simple is drawing with transparencies and animations, both using a single image or several.
+I believe I have proved how simple it is to draw with transparencies and animations, both using a single image or several.

 I also believe that a skilled developer should not take much to make it screen aware and add menus, buttons and animation between the forms of its application.